mikrzol/masht/README.md

 - R
   - stats
   - broom
-- mash (in binary in the masht/bin/ directory)
+- mash (in binary in the masht/bin/ directory, as included)
 - Linux OS (commands from the `stats` subcommand can also be run on Windows)

 ### Installation